gcallah/BookReviews/PilkingtonInterview/pilkington-interview.md

 value in those type of Hegelian process philosophies is that everything is in a state of becoming.
 There is no ultimate *telos* in this world.
 I'm Catholic, so I *do* think there is an ultimate end, just not in this world.

-And basically, in trying to establish a decent society, just build in as much natural law as possible.
+Basically, in trying to establish a decent society, just build in as much natural law as possible.
 And the more natural law you build in, the more content people will be.
 They won't be perfectly satisfied.
 People aren't like that.
 They're funny, strange creatures, but it's the best you're going to get.